Author: Dr. Athanasios Pallis

 The embeddedness of ports within supply chains underlines the significance of understanding the evaluation of port users concerning the services and processes they judge to be effective.
 The integration of ports in supply chains and the respective functional and spatial expansion of port-related activities demands increased coordination and synchronization.
 Relevant interactions include network structures wherein the performance of a firm impacts actors that are upstream or downstream of the supply chain.
 In light of the extended vertical integration practices and cooperative agreements experienced in shipping and logistics, the limits of these networks are unclear.
 In the era of information ubiquity, the various actors, service providers, and users have increased information about alternative options.
 Moreover, differences in size, location, and type of companies have led to a high level of diversity in the requirement of business customers.
 The difficulty lies in the complexity, diversity, and extended scope that characterizes the relations between port services providers and users.

 Conversely, port users refer to choices and satisfaction from a supply chain perspective.
 The added value that port activities offer to transportation chains and the fact that those using maritime-related supply chains cannot substitute or bypass them contribute to the influence and control they exert throughout the supply chain.
 Supply chain interactions are a factor where port interactions play a role.
-Ports consist of multiple layers of involved entities, with each one pursuing its own goals and strategies and can be unconcerned for the level of satisfaction that the port, or the supply chain, offers as a whole.
+Ports consist of multiple layers of involved entities, with each one pursuing its own goals and strategies and possibly unconcerned about the level of satisfaction that the port, or the supply chain, offers as a whole.
 These entities are frequently both competitors and cooperating partners, or both users and suppliers involved in a complex internal relationship.
 The shifting interest towards strategies targeting the control of more extensive parts of transportation chains, such as integration, consolidation, cooperation, and coordination, creates broader business portfolios that blur the classification of market players as competitors or partners.
 The particulars and the changes in port-specific and closely related activities directly affect the supply chains in which they are nested.
 Each participant has its own competencies, which are integrated with participants within the supply chain and port setting.
-It is often within these integrated links where the most value is added within the chain.
+It is often within these integrated links that the most value is added within the chain.

 In this context, ports search for growth through strategies aiming to attract large corporations, draw extra investments, exploit resources, and attain particular efficiencies.
 Although such approaches have been proved successful, ports might also outperform competitors by focusing on strategies concerned with searching for unmet needs and discovering and exploiting opportunities for which new services can be created, made available, and sold in competitive markets.
 Recognizing and fully understanding the needs of port users is the starting point for developing such strategies.

-4. Variance of Stakeholders Perspectives
+4. Variation in Stakeholders Perspectives

 Ports commonly develop tailor-made measurements of their effectiveness, as the development of usable widespread effectiveness instruments is missing.
-This is partly because each port has its features, and each user or group of users, such as carriers, shippers, and forwarders, might have their perspectives on effectiveness and port choice.
+This is partly because each port has its own features, and each user or group of users, such as carriers, shippers, and forwarders, might have their own perspectives on effectiveness and port choice.

 However, effectiveness is important for most users for the additional reason that ports have developed into functionally and spatially regionalized entities that are embedded in complex supply chains.
 In this context, supply chain interdependencies (i.e., sequential, pooled, reciprocal) increase with satisfactory port performance as added value for the competitive advantage of the various actors involved.

-The ability of a port to deliver services tailored to different cargo interests, with the choice of inland carriers and intermodal connectivity also among the criteria critical to achieving high-performance scores.
+The ability of a port to deliver services tailored to different cargo interests, with the choice of inland carriers and intermodal connectivity is also among the criteria critical to achieving high-performance scores.
 Given the importance of inventory carrying cost to many cargo owners, criteria directly related to the speed of service for cargo interests are also considered.
 Still, the perspectives of cargo interest vary.
 Any given port needs to first carefully assess the priorities of those transporting their goods via the use of the port and then prioritize performance improvement strategies.

-Depending on which shipping lines use the port, there are other criteria in which ports need to invest in or market their capacities.
-They include the availability of storage capacity, the availability and capability of dockworkers, the choice of logistics providers serving the port, the connectivity/operability to inland carriers, port authority and terminal operator responsiveness to special requests, the provision of adequate, on-time information, the quality of maritime services (pilotage, mooring), timely vessel turnaround, invoice accuracy, and port security.
+Depending on which shipping lines use the port, there are other criteria in which ports need to invest or to market their capacities.
+They include the availability of storage capacity, the availability, and capability of dockworkers, the choice of logistics providers serving the port, the connectivity/operability to inland carriers, port authority and terminal operator responsiveness to special requests, the provision of adequate, on-time information, the quality of maritime services (pilotage, mooring), timely vessel turnaround, invoice accuracy, and port security.

 Supply chain partners are trucking companies, warehouse operators, logistics service providers, and rail lines.
 The criteria with the strongest influence are the availability of capacity and the efficiency of documentary processes.
-A common theme is the need for expedient gate operations, the availability of labor, the incidence of delays, and the speed of cargo loading/unloading.
-They all strongly influencing the perceived overall service performance.
+A common theme is a need for expedient gate operations, the availability of labor, the incidence of delays, and the speed of cargo loading/unloading.
+They all strongly influence the perceived overall service performance.
 Supply chain partners frequently share concerns with the shipping lines using the same ports as well.
 On the other end, empirical evidence suggests that invoice accuracy, ocean carrier schedule reliability/integrity, and cargo damage incidence are among the criteria having weak influences on perceived overall service performance.

 Three attributes are essential for the implementation of effective performance measurements: